 1105, 2105 News Lab.
 Study and practice of fundamental principles of news gathering and reporting.
 Students participate in the production of the campus news.
-B elements of production.
-Students will produce audition tape for submission to industry.
-F
+B

 1351 Principles of Mass Media.
 Introduction to mass media and the major issues that influence media.
 The course will be predominantly a discussion of these major issues, such as freedom of the press, and how issues influence the journalist and society.
 F